bparasuram/my-website/README.md

 This is really awesome changed

-Editing on example branch

-Updated locally
+Updates made on README before rebase